-In a career spanning 27 years he has taught brass in Bendigo and has been the Head of Brass at Carey Baptist Grammar and Xavier College and is currently the Head of Brass at Caulfield Grammar School, a position he has held for the past 12 years.
-In that time he has directed various Symphonic Bands, which have toured nationally and internationally.
+In a career spanning 30 years he has taught brass in Bendigo and has been the Head of Brass at Carey Baptist Grammar and Xavier College and is currently the Head of Brass at Caulfield Grammar School, a position he has held for the past 14 years.
+In that time, he has directed various Symphonic Bands, which have toured nationally and internationally.

 M. Mus., B.Soc.Sc., Dip.T., Dip.Mus(USA)., Dip.Bus.Admin.

-Jenny was honoured to be the inaugural recipient of the Rosemary and John Hopkins Award in 2015 when she also completed her Masters of Music performance degree specialising in orchestral conducting at The University of Melbourne under Benjamin Northey.
-She also studied with Luke Dollman, Michal Dworzynski, Mark Shiell and Mark Heron.
+Jenny was honoured to be the inaugural recipient of the Rosemary and John Hopkins Award in 2015 when she also completed her Masters of Music specialising in orchestral conducting at The University of Melbourne under Benjamin Northey.

 During her music career Jenny has worked as a professional trombonist with the Royal New Zealand Navy Band, performed on stage with Randy Breaker, Arturo Sandoval, Robin Eubanks and Rob McConnell during her time studying in America, and toured extensively throughout the west coast of the USA and recorded with Ska Band ‘Ruder Than You’.

-Matt began his career as a Woodwind multi-instrumentalist and Pianist in the Royal Australian Navy Band at the age of 17, and has since enjoyed a long and successful professional career as a musician, conductor, clinician and composer.
+Since joining the Royal Australian Navy Band in 1991, Matt has enjoyed a long and successful professional career as a musician, conductor, clinician and composer.

-Matt has served as the Officer-in-Charge and Music Director of both of the full-time RAN Bands, Melbourne and Sydney, and has managed over 1000 performances by Navy musicians to date.
-He was appointed in 2009 as Director of Music of Her Majesty’s Royal Marines Band in Devon, England, becoming the first and only foreign national to do so.
-Other positions held during his 26 year career have included Assistant Director of Music – Navy, Divisional Officer, Event Manager and currently Senior Instructor at the Defence Force School of Music.
+Matt has served as Officer-in-Charge and Music Director of both of the full-time RAN Bands, Melbourne and Sydney, and enjoyed a short posting as Director of Music of Her Majesty’s Royal Marines Band in Devon, England, becoming the first and only foreign national to do so.
+He is currently posted as Second In Command at the Defence Force School of Music.

 He has conducted professional and high level wind bands throughout Australia, in the UK and more recently, in the United States.
-He plans to return to the US later this year to conduct the New York Wind Symphony, a number of University Wind Ensembles including Columbia University and St Olaf University and a second appearance with Brooklyn Wind Symphony.
-Matt has also committed to guest conducting in concerts and doing clinics with some of Australia’s finest Wind Bands throughout the coming year.
+He has worked with New York Wind Symphony, Columbia University Wind Ensemble, St Olaf University Band and Brooklyn Wind Symphony.
+Matt also guest conducts in concerts and clinics with some of Australia’s finest Wind Bands.

 For Roland’s biography Click here